ably/ably-asset-tracking-android/README.md

 #### Mapbox Repository

-Next, in order to resolve all Ably Asset Tracking dependencies you will also need to authenticate in the Mapbox repository:
+Next, in order to resolve all Ably Asset Tracking dependencies you will also need to authenticate with the Mapbox repository in your Gradle build script:

 ```gradle
 repositories {